open-ephys/ONI/source/api/liboni/liboni-example.rst

     initialized context.
 Doing so will return an error.

-If the device configuration is changed following context initialization (e.g. a headstage is plugged in or turned on), a context reset must be issued which to instruct the initialized context to re-evaluate its device table.
+If the device configuration is changed following context initialization (e.g. a headstage is plugged in or turned on), a context reset must be issued to instruct the initialized context to re-evaluate its device table.
 This can be done via